buerokratt/POC-DMR.Cross-functional-requirements/docs/spikes/github-actions-spike.md

 ## Secret handling and configuration in CI/CD

-GitHub has it's own secrets repository which can operate at both the repository and organisational level.
+GitHub has its own secrets repository which can operate at both the repository and organisational level.

 These secrets can be accessed via the following steps:
 1. The `settings` tab of the main page of the repository/organisation